 #13 - Only 19% of organizations agree that their leaders are good at developing leadership skills in others1

-Training workers to have the necessary skills for leadership roles is important for all organizations.
+Training workers to have the necessary skills for leadership roles is important for all organizations to develop leaders.

 #14 - 71% of organizations think their leaders do not have what it takes to lead the company into an organization1

-Every organization requires effective leaders and supportive followers in organizations with complaints about the leader, their communication lags or is lacking between the leaders and the other team members, or no appreciation of the followers.
-Others point out the multicultural aspects, ethical considerations, and self-awareness prevent leaders from connecting effectively to progress an organization’s aims.
+Every organization requires effective leaders and supportive followers.
+In organizations with complaints about the leader, their communication lags or lacks between the leaders and the other team members, or no appreciation of the followers.
+Others point out that the multicultural aspects, ethical considerations, and self-awareness prevent leaders from connecting effectively to progress an organization's aims.

-#15 - 81 percent of employees who respond to the 2019 human capital survey say that to be a successful leader in the 21st century; a leader must be able to lead them through "more complexity and ambiguity."2
+#15 - 81 percent of employees who responded to the 2019 human capital survey say that to be a successful leader in the 21st century, a leader must be able to lead them through "more complexity and ambiguity."
+2

-Ambiguity and complexity are the norm in any complex organization, but it is still possible to achieve clarity.
-To lead people through ambiguity, a leader has to understand the challenges of ambiguity and manage his or her own ambiguity before they can inspire others and lead them.
+Ambiguity and complexity are the norms in any complex organization, but it is still possible to achieve clarity.
+To lead people through ambiguity, a leader has to understand the challenges of ambiguity and manage their own ambiguity before inspiring others and leading them.

 #16 - Many respondents said the new century would demand special leadership requirements2

 A total of 75% say that technologies make this generation of leaders have different initiatives than the previous generation.
-With the help of technology, leaders can view the number of tasks accomplished by team members virtually in real-time.
-It also helps leaders create a communication link between them and team members to communicate any change in the task they are doing while aiding project management.
+With the help of technology, leaders can virtually view the number of tasks accomplished by team members.
+It also helps leaders create a link between them and team members to communicate any change in their task while aiding project management.

 #17 - "Lead through influence" or "the ability to lead more quickly."
 65% choose the former, and 44% choose the latter2